Prospect

 Conveniently located near Prospect Road, a major retail and entertainment precinct, our Prospect retirement village called St John’s Close is a small group of four units.

-Fee options: resident funded units and rental units
+Fee options: resident funded units

 Property features